 While we recommend a strong GPA (above 3.0) and strong test scores, the primary focus of the selection committee will be on:

-All those selected for membership in the Presidential Leadership Fellows program must arrive on campus for PLF orientation prior to the beginning of fall semester, and must live on campus for at least the first three years of the program.
+All those selected for membership in the Presidential Leadership Fellows program must arrive on campus for PLF orientation prior to the beginning of fall semester, and we request your attendance at Summer Orientation.
+Being a part of the on-campus PLF Living and Learning Community is integral to the program and strongly encouraged; a limited number of exceptions may be allowed.